doctrine/orm/en/tutorials/getting-started-database.rst

     you :doc:`Model First <getting-started-models>`, you are modelling your application using tools (for example UML) and generate database schema and PHP code from this model.
-    When you have a :doc:`Database First <getting-started-database>`, then you already have a database schema and generate the correspdongin PHP code from it.
+    When you have a :doc:`Database First <getting-started-database>`, then you already have a database schema and generate the corresponding PHP code from it.

 .. note::